HoGentTIN/docker-intro/docs/slides.md

 ## A lot of drawbacks

--   All software is installed on a single OS
+-   All software (per client) is installed on a single server with a single OS
     -   A lot of clutter
     -   Difficult to run different versions of certain software
         -   E.g. mariadb:9, mariadb:10, mariadb:11